MASDXI/forest-solidity/README.md

 - The `hierarchy` of the transaction's `root` **MUST** be incremented if the new transaction's level exceeds the current `hierarchy`.
 - The events `TransactionSpent` **MUST** emit when spending transaction.

+### Additional useful function

+- `totalTokenAtLevel` return the total token from given `level` and root `tokenId` useful when restrict token at level and want to know total amount token that affect.
+- `totalAddressAtLevel` return the total address from given `level` and root `tokenId` useful when restrict token at level and want to know total address that affect.

 ## Rationale

 | Features                                                                  | ERC-20 | UTXO | Forest |